50+ things to do in New Zealand South Island: The Ultimate Bucketlist

 Land atop the glacier and explore ice caves and pinnacles.
 Soar above New Zealand’s Southern Alps during a scenic flight, then grab your crampons and make your way through dramatic ice formations during a moderately difficult 3-hour hike!

+Perhaps the most scenic drive on New Zealand’s South Island and one of the best things to do!
 If you’re travelling from Canterbury to the West Coast, this is the road to take.
 It is a piece of extreme engineering involving viaducts, bridges, rock shelters and waterfalls redirected into chutes.
-On the eastern side you’ll see wide, shingle-filled riverbeds and vast swathes of beech forest.
+On the eastern side, you’ll see wide, shingle-filled riverbeds and vast swathes of beech forest.
 Descend the western side and you venture through dense rainforest alongside and over deeply gorged rivers.

-The picturesque coastal town of Kaikoura is the perfect place for marine life encounters, coastal walks, and tucking into a plate of crayfish.
+New Zealand’s South Island is home to the picturesque coastal town of Kaikoura, the perfect place for marine life encounters, coastal walks, and tucking into a plate of crayfish.
 In the Maori language ‘kai’ means food, ‘koura’ means crayfish!
 So yep this place is famous for its crayfish, it is also home to some incredible marine mammals!

 Starting in Nelson and taking you to the best spots for wine, seafood and produce.
 Enjoy the leisurely cycle tour along a sparkling coast and through picturesque countryside dotted with galleries, vineyards and restaurants!

-The best way to end an adventure filled day on the amazing South Island!
+And finally, my favourite thing to do and the best way to end an adventure filled day on New Zealand’s South Island!

-Have you been to New Zealand’s South Island?
+Have you been?
 What was your favourite experience?
 Leave in the comment below!

 Found this pin helpful?
 Be sure to pin and share!